-184. Brown further assured the market that the Mylan takeover attempt had not
+187. Brown further assured the market that the Mylan takeover attempt had not distracted Perrigo from integrating Omega, representing that:

 We [Perrigo] have management teams who are in charge of Omega integration who are actively involved on a day-to-day basis in both running Omega and another team that is focused on helping them get those product launches, helping on the integration.
 That was underway.
 That was rolling down the tracks before the Mylan letter came out, and that continues, so it is not as if the entire management team suddenly stops doing everything they are doing and is focused exclusively on the offer.